 Consider yourself warned

 Wherever you go in the parks of Iguazu falls, on both sides of the border, you will meet Coati (Quatis).
 These little animals look uber cute.
 Many tourists found out the hard way that they can bite pretty hard when they’re seeking food.
-Keeping distance, despite their cuteness, is how to behave.
+Keeping a distance, despite their cuteness, is how to behave.
 The Iguazu National Park is known for aggressive animals, but tourists seem to ignore.

 Visiting Iguazu Falls: the Argentina side and the Brazil Side

-I went to both sides of the falls.
-I visited the Argentina side first, and the Brazil side another day.
-The Argentina side of the Iguazu Falls has access to the top, middle and bottom of the falls.
-There are boats that bring you close.
+The Argentina side of the Iguazu Falls has access to the top, middle, and bottom of the falls.
+Some boats that bring you close.
 You will need the best of a day to see all the angles and falls on this side.
 The boat ride was, however, a bit too wet for someone carrying quite a few cameras and no waterproof bag.

 Stay in Iguazu Brazil or Iguazu Argentina?